-8 Spring 2020 Jewelry Trends From The Runways That You'll Want To Start Wearing Now
+8 Spring 2020 Jewelry Trends To Start Wearing Right Now

 Fall may have only just begun, but the focus has already shifted to what’s in store for spring.
 Fashion Month is in the rearview mirror and it’s time to digest the new collections and revisit the key motifs and standout looks that dominated the runways.
 It’s almost torturous, really, to get excited about light, bright color palettes, fresh floral prints, and vacation-ready accessories right as the temperatures start to take a nosedive.
 But — though you'll have to wait till next year to wear those delicate crochet flats models wore at The Row, Spring 2020’s runway jewelry trends are wearable (and shoppable) right now.

 The spring shows delivered plenty of adornments that made a bold statement, but still felt cool and modern.
 Size and shape are key elements of the season, with styles skewing towards the big and the sculptural, from the huge gold hoops at Proenza Schouler, to the chunky chains at Bottega Veneta and Brandon Maxwell, and the structural, shoulder-skimming earrings at Jil Sander and Valentino.